-Patients and their families who choose The Phoenix Recovery and Counseling Centers for DMT treatment learn and develop both recovery and disease-management skills.
+Patients and their families who choose The Phoenix Recovery Center for DMT treatment learn and develop both recovery and disease-management skills.
 We also help our patients and their families to identify, define, and achieve stability in their pursuit of a meaningful life.
 Through the tools we provide and their own efforts, patients and their family members can achieve improved emotional and cognitive health and can begin to heal their relationships.

 We are excited to answer your questions about DMT addiction treatment and support you in your healing process as you reclaim the life you desire.
 Give us a call at (801) 438-3185 to learn more.

 The Phoenix Recovery Center is driven by this guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”

 DMT addiction treatment at The Phoenix Recovery Center is a carefully tailored program defined by research.
 We make every effort to support outcomes that prepare patients and their families to manage mental health disorders and to reclaim a meaningful life.
 We equip those we help to overcome DMT abuse with both the knowledge and the applied behaviors they need to continue on a path to success.

 If you or a loved one is suffering from an addiction,